 In 2008, while digging the Yenikapı metro station, archeologists uncovered a Neolithic settlement dating back to circa 6500 BC.
-But in popular tradition the city was founded in the seventh century BC by Byzas, from Megra in Greece – hence the original name of Byzantium.
-Over the next thousand years Byzantium became an important centre of trade and commerce, though it was not until the early fourth century AD that it would reach the pinnacle of its wealth, power and prestige.
+In popular tradition, however, the city was founded in the seventh century BC by Byzas, from Megara in Greece – hence the original name of Byzantium.
+Over the next thousand years, Byzantium became an important centre of trade and commerce, though not until the early fourth century AD did it reach the pinnacle of its wealth, power and prestige.
 For more than 350 years, it had been part of the Roman province of Asia.
 On Diocletian’s retirement in 305, Licinius and Constantine fought for control of the empire.
 Constantine finally defeated his rival on the hills above Chrysopolis (Üsküdar) and chose Byzantium as the site for the new capital of the Roman Empire in 330 BC.
-It was a fine choice – its seven hills (a deliberate echo of Rome) commanded the Bosphorus and its landward side was easily defensible.
+The hilly promontory, commanding the Bosphorus and easily defensible on its landward side, was a superb choice.
 It was also well placed for access to the troublesome frontiers of both Europe and the Persian Empire.

 In 395, the division of the Roman Empire between the two sons of Theodosius I left what was now named Constantinople as capital of the eastern part of the empire.
 It rapidly developed its own distinctive character, dissociating itself from Rome and adopting the Greek language and Christianity.
 Long and successful government was interrupted briefly, in Justinian’s reign, by the Nika riots in 532.
 Half a century later, however, the dissolution of the Byzantine Empire had begun, as waves of Persians, Avars and Slavs attacked from the east and north.
 The empire was overrun by Arab invaders in the seventh and eighth centuries, and by Bulgars in the ninth and tenth.
 Only the city walls saved Constantinople, and even these could not keep out the Crusaders, who breached the sea walls in 1204 and sacked the city.